Orangeburg Post 4 in preseason tournament this weekend

 Games will be in preparation for the regular season schedule, which opens on Wednesday.

-Post 4 will play host to Aiken at Mirmow Field on Friday at 7 to begin tournament play.
+Post 4 was to play host to Aiken at Mirmow Field on Friday.
+That game was rained out.

 On Saturday, Post 4 will play the host Florence Post 1 team at Florence’s Legion Field at 11 a.m.